-For Oracle IBR and Oracle UCM Dynamic Converter to work correctly on a UNIX operating system, you need to set up TrueType fonts on the machine where Oracle IBR or the Dynamic Converter is running.
+For Oracle I/PM, Oracle IBR, and Oracle UCM Dynamic Converter to work correctly on a UNIX operating system, you need to set up TrueType fonts on the machine where Oracle I/PM, Oracle IBR, or the Dynamic Converter is running.
 If these fonts are not available on your system, you need to install them.
-Then you can configure Oracle IBR with the path to the font directory.
+Then you can configure Oracle IBR with the path to the font directory, as follows.
+For information about configuring the path to the font directory for Oracle I/PM once the fonts are installed, see Section 1.11.3, "Configuring the GDFontPath MBean for a UNIX Operating System."